Internships

 CV or résumé

-Cover letter: Share why you’re interested in Resilience and describe how you integrate anti-oppressive practices into your work and/or daily life
+Cover letter: Share why you’re interested in Resilience, how your lived experiences inform your approach, and how you integrate anti-oppressive practices into your work and/or daily life

 Two letters of recommendation: Ideally from individuals who can speak to your clinical skill and commitment to anti-oppressive values